GitHub

 • Label: The text content of the tag, projected as a child element.

-• Close button: A trailing dismiss button, displayed when dismissible is true.
+• Close button: A trailing remove button, displayed when dismissible is true.

 Features